Siva (1989 Tamil film): Soundtrack

 The music composed by Ilaiyaraaja.
 The song "Iruvizhiyin" is set in Hamsadhvani raga.

 Release and reception

-Siva was released on 5 May 1989, and became a box-office bomb.
-P. S. S. of Kalki gave the film a negative review.
+Siva was released on 5 May 1989 with an A certificate, and became a box-office bomb.
+P. S. S. of Kalki gave the film a negative review citing how would it be if a film was made in a frenzy to show off Rajini style in a fight? just like Shiva.
 The film was dubbed in Telugu as Tiger Siva, released on 19 January 1990.